RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

 Running applications
 --------------------

-Cluster is a shared resource, at any given time there can be many users and hundreds of jobs running.
+Cluster is a shared resource, at any time there are many users logged in and hundreds of jobs are running.
 What you do can adversely affect others.

-.. important:: Please follow :ref:`conduct rules` to avoid problems.
+:red:`Please follow` :ref:`conduct rules` :red:`to avoid problems`.

 We use Slurm scheduler to run CPU intensive or long running applications.
 In depth :ref:`Slurm guide<slurm manager>` provides extensive info about using the scheduler.